grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 ---
 title: "Migrating from Thanos or Prometheus to Grafana Mimir"
-menuTitle: "Migrating from Thanos or Prometheus to Grafana Mimir"
+menuTitle: "Migrating from Thanos or Prometheus"
 description: "Learn how to migrate from Thanos or Prometheus to Grafana Mimir."
 weight: 10
 ---